ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 ```

-**NOTE** : If you are following the path of creating the airgap cluster path, then skip moving ahead and please go back to the [high level steps for airgap cluster](#high-level-steps-for-setting-up-the-cluster-as-airgap-install) and follow next step in the list.

 #### Client setup

 On the **Client** that you will access the OCP Console, (your Mac, PC, etc.) add name resolution to direct console to the **Public IP** of the LoadBalancer in /etc/hosts on the client that will login to the Console UI.